Where to start, who can help, and how to find one of the hundreds of scholarships and awards available to students at UBC.

-“It takes, on average, probably an hour and a half [per application],” says Matthias Leuprecht, a third-year student in the Bachelor of International Economics program.
-“But there’s a pretty wide variance within that.”
+“It takes, on average, probably an hour and a half [per application], but there’s a pretty wide variance within that,” says Matthias Leuprecht, a Bachelor of International Economics alum (BIE’22).
 Some applications took him as much as 10 hours, while others took less than half an hour.

 “[Targeting specific scholarships] makes your answers to the essay questions so much more in depth,” says Olivia.

 What should I include in my application essay?

 “The main thing is talking about what you learned, how you learned it, and what you’ll take from that in the future,” says Olivia.

 The strength of your application will often be determined by the time you put into it.
 Be thorough, complete every question, and make a clear connection between your interests and experience and the award criteria.
 Be vulnerable enough to be honest and transparent in order to connect with the adjudication committee on a personal level.